Any serial dieter will have an inbuilt fear of dairy, I bet. They'll have been indoctrinated...

 Fat is not the villain we once thought it was.
 There is no doubt we have to watch our fat intake, and saturated fat does seem to be linked with heart disease – but I suspect that it is as much to do with the way that fat is packaged up as the fat itself.

-Consider a bacon butty, with white bread, lashings of butter, loads of ketchup and salt and washed down with a cup of sugary tea.
-Then think of goats cheese, sat atop a pile of salad, wholegrains and avocado, and a large glass of fresh milk.
-Both full of saturated fat but one is chock full of additives, preservatives and sugar and the other full of vitamins and fibre.
+Consider a bacon butty, with white bread, lashings of butter, loads of ketchup and salt and washed down with a cup of frothy, sugary coffee from one of the many high-street chains.

-What’s more, a recent review looked at the results of 29 studies into the link between dairy consumption, cardiovascular disease and deaths and found no increased risk when related to dairy consumption.
-In fact, there was possibly a very slightly lowered risk (2%) of cardiovascular disease and death from eating fermented dairy products such as good cheese or live yoghurt.
+What’s more, a scientific review of the results of 29 studies into the link between dairy consumption, cardiovascular disease (CVD) and deaths, found no increased risk when related to dairy consumption.
+In fact, there was possibly a slightly lowered risk (2%) of cardiovascular disease and death from eating fermented dairy products such as good cheese or live yoghurt.
 And a recent state-of-the-art review from the American College of Cardiology even proclaimed that several foods relatively rich in saturated fat, such as whole-fat dairy, dark chocolate (yes!!!) and unprocessed meat, are not associated with increased heart disease or diabetes risk.

 So should we be wary of dairy?
-I say no. Have it in moderation and better the proper stuff than some over-processed version.
-Make sure you have it as part of an overall healthy diet – cheese on a pizza or whipped cream on a huge chocolate cake doesn’t count!
-And beware the baddies that can be added to it…..think sugary yoghurts, overly salty cheese…and try to choose the better alternatives.
+I say no. Have it in moderation and prioritise good quality dairy above some over-processed version.
+Make sure you have it as part of a generally healthy diet – cheese on a pizza or whipped cream on a huge chocolate cake doesn’t count!
+And beware the baddies that can be added to it…..think sugary yoghurts, overly salty cheeses.
+Try to choose the better alternatives.

-And remember the other types of fat too, found in olive oil, nuts, avocados, oily fish and more, which provide a whole heap of health benefits as well.
+Finally, remember the other types of good fat too, found in olive oil, nuts, avocados, oily fish and more, which also provide a whole heap of health benefits.